 There are photographs of virtually every ride, show and attractions with a new style of attraction summary including appeal by age group and ratings based on surveys from thousands of visitors.

 As its name suggests, The Unofficial Guide: The Color Companion to Walt Disney World makes a great companion guide to The Unofficial Guide to Walt Disney World

 At 384 pages, The Unofficial Guide: The Color Companion to Walt Disney World is half the size of the main Unofficial Guide to Walt Disney World and hence much easier to carry around with you when you visit the parks; either in your pocket or bag.

 It starts off with a bit of Disney history, the resort hotels, dining and Disney with kids.
-The bulk of the book covers the four main Disney parks plus the two water parks, Downtown Disney and other entertainment.
+The bulk of the book covers the four main Disney parks plus the two water parks, Disney Springs, Disney’s Boardwalk and other entertainment.

 It makes full use of photographs to actually show you for example, how long the crowd lines can get, what the resort hotel rooms look like, how big the swimming pools are, what the parks look like during the holiday season and how wet you can get on Splash Mountain!